Cat litter with highly effective odour control and excellent lump formation + Easily cleanable...

 Fine cat litter scented with baby powder - in ecological paper packaging

-Ecological cat litter made from rapidly renewable raw materials with odour absorber
+Mineral premium cat litter made of bentonite with biological odour absorber

 As a manufacturer of premium cat litter, we have specialised in the development of different types of litter that meet the requirements of both cat owners and their pets.
 Of course, the aspects of animal health and environmental compatibility are also in the foreground with our cat litter.
 We are also driven by the question of how we can improve the lives of cats and cat owners with our litter.